5 Technologies for Travel and Tourism Industry in Post-COVID Era

 The system offers customers a set of tools for fast, efficient and fully-customizable tour planning.
 Your trip can be as complex as you need.
 Triptile is incredibly resourceful and interactive when it comes to exploring destinations, routes, experiences and booking options.
 It has dynamic maps, drag-and-drop tools, easy-to-use forms and visualizations.
 Despite the seeming simplicity of the process, it’s clear there are serious algorithms under the hood that make the system work smoothly.
-And the best part, it is designed and supported by travel experts who oversee the quality of the result and make sure the users get the best travel experience at optimal cost.
+And the best part, it was designed and supported by the specialists in custom web-based application development together with the travel experts who oversee the quality of the result and make sure the users get the best travel experience at optimal cost.

 “At the same time, we have channeled our efforts to strengthen the platforms we have been working with for years.
 Firebird Tours has been on the market for more than a decade providing customers with unique travel services at, probably, the best prices you could get in this niche.
 As a direct tour operator, we leverage our capabilities and expertise to offer customers more for less money, saving them up to 30-50% on high-quality travel experiences.

 We’ve already mentioned the role of robotics in providing better safety and control across different travel experiences.
 However, one can’t help but think this is only the beginning of the journey.
 Robotics process automation is unfolding rapidly, and it’s only a matter of time before it is adopted at a larger scale in travel and hospitality.
 Just look at Japan or South Korea and the enormous leap they have made in integrating robotics into people’s everyday life even

 All-robot Henn-na Hotel in Sasebo, Japan.
 Image credit: Henn-na Hotel